1nventors/1nventors/README.md

 **`Always working hard (Data/Developer)`**

-I'm just a regular guy who has always been fascinated by technology.
-I love building databases and small projects that I find interesting or fun to try.
-Everything you see here was made from scratch — I always give my best.
+I'm just a regular guy who has always been fascinated by technology, I love building databases and small projects that I find interesting or fun to try, everything you see here was made from scratch — I always give my best.
 I hope that one day I can create software or work with data in a way that truly helps people.

 <p align="center">
   <a href="https://www.linkedin.com/in/israel-pereira-batista-belchior-de-lima-42b9b9207/?locale=en_US"><img width="32px" alt="LinkedIn" title="LinkedIn" src="https://i.imgur.com/yRpa1dQ.png"/></a>